Pricing Amazon Products: How to Set Your Listing Up for Profitability

 If you want to dominate your Amazon category in sales and earn the coveted Best Seller rank, getting onto page one for your product’s search should be your ultimate goal.
 If you need more incentive, did you know that 70% of all sales go to sellers on the first page?

-To start pricing Amazon products more effectively for better conversions, there are three vital factors to consider:
+To start pricing Amazon products more effectively for better conversions, there are three vital product pricing factors to consider:

 One of the most important factors to consider for pricing Amazon products is the total cost of your item.
 It’s imperative to establish your costs, ranging from manufacturing the product to shipping it to an FBA center.